PURITY RHETORIC IS A BLOATED ELEPHANT

 Certain risks taken arise by surprises from unexpected instigators, which corner us, and so we must (necessarily) prevail.
 Then there are the elective risks we are brave enough (or motivated enough by curiosity) to instigate on our own, in pursuit of our dreams.
 As we consider not only our true selves and our wishes, but also how we fit into a whole picture and our connection to it and our function within it, and the spirit we bring – we do inevitably prevail, all by choice from beginning to end.

 Dreams are everything of course.
 A life without any dream at all – any imagination – is just dead inside, a soul drowning itself in sorrow or slowly withering to a crisp.
-And there is no just pursuit of any dream without any risk.
+And there is no just pursuit of any dream without any risk, without something we must reach way out to grasp.
 The rules of give and take, of divine balance, apply.
 It would not be a dream if we had it already.
 If we didn’t have to take the leap.

 Like anyone, I want it to be easy.
 But too easy can also be the waste of us and our fullest potential.
 Because nothing was at stake.
 There was no collateral.
 The risk we had to take, is what made it so valuable.
 You could call it an adventure.
 Life is an adventure automatically.
 So we might as well steer our own wheel.